 - Heat 2 teaspoons olive oil in a large skillet.
 Add white parts of the green onions, 1 teaspoon garlic, and mushrooms.
 Sautee for 4 minutes, until the mushrooms are tender.
 Toss with 1 teaspoon soy sauce and remove to one of the prepared bowls.

-- In the same skillet, heat the remaining teaspoon olive oil.
-Add carrots, remaining 2 teaspoons sesame oil, and remaining teaspoon minced garlic.
+- In the same skillet, heat the remaining teaspoon of olive oil.
+Add carrots, the remaining 2 teaspoons sesame oil, and the remaining teaspoon minced garlic.
 Sauté 2-3 minutes, until slightly tender.
 Remove to final bowl.

 - Just before serving, heat a lightly oiled skillet over medium heat.
 Fry the eggs sunny side up.